airr-community/airr-standards/docs/cairr/overview.rst

         <iframe src="https://www.youtube.com/embed/Db5WqHUgpOI?ecver=1" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-1- Click on the CREATE AIRR METADATA link below this paragraph—create an account/log in to CEDAR if you need to.
+1- Go to http://cairr.miairr.org to start a metadata instance.
+Create an account/log in to CEDAR if you need to.

 2- Fill out your metadata.